ValentinaRudaljevic/OSuRV_project/README.md

 ******************************************************************************************

-Client is RPI and server is PC.
+Description:

+RPI - Client

+PC - Server

 Client and server are connected via WiFi.

 Available USB devices connected on server side will be visible on client side.

 ******************************************************************************************

 Instructions:

 - Open two terminals - one for client and one for server

 - Insert joystick, as USB device, on your PC